rae-gh/rae/docs/geometry/prometry.md

 # Prometry Web Application

-The web application provides a basic interface onto the prometry python library to enable manual exploration of correlations, contacts etc.  A more sophisticated interaction would require coding, ie exploration of a large number of pdbs would be time comsuning and not approriate for a freely-hosted web app.
+The [prometry web application](https://prometry.streamlit.app/) provides a basic interface onto the prometry python library to enable manual exploration of correlations, contacts etc.  A more sophisticated interaction would require coding, ie exploration of a large number of pdbs would be time comsuning and not approriate for a freely-hosted web app.